Krien/TropoDB/implementation/device/device.md

 * set of unittests to ensure validity, run with `./bin/device_initial_test`.
 Automatically tested when CMake is used, except when turned off.

 # DISCLAIMER
 SPDK needs to bind the device.
 Therefore ensure that your device is actually binded to SPDK.
-This can be done by navigating to sudo to the `scripts` directory in the SPDK directory and calling `setup.sh`.
+This can be done by navigating to the `scripts` directory in the SPDK directory and calling `setup.sh`.
+There are also some helper scripts in the repository root/scripts, bind binds all devices to SPDK and unbind unbinds all devices to SPDK.
 Further on, always run as root with e.g. `sudo`, the permissions are needed.
+The code is only tested on GNU/Linux.
+It will NOT run properly on either Windows.
+FreeBSD, MacOs etc. are all not tested and will probably not work as well.

 # How to build
 There are multiple ways to built this project.